-Under the terms of the Notes, each holder converting Notes was entitled to receive a number of shares corresponding to principal and accrued interest through the date of conversion (plus any accrued and unpaid late charges) at a conversion price of approximately \$2.54 per share.
-In the fourth quarter of 2010, certain of our affiliates, officers and directors converted their Notes pursuant to an early conversion agreement.
-In exchange for the Noteholders' election to convert the Notes prior to their July 2011 maturity, in addition to receiving shares of the Company's common stock as a result of the conversion, they received cash payments corresponding to the interest foregone, i.e. the interest such holders would have received between the conversion date and the maturity date had they held the Notes through maturity.
-As of December 29, 2010, substantially all remaining holders of these Notes, including affiliates, had converted their Notes, while one Noteholder elected to have his Notes redeemed for cash on December 29, 2010.
-The following table summarizes the amount of Notes converted, interest accrued thereon and number of shares and amount of cash payments received by each of our directors, executive officers and beneficial holders of 5% or more of our outstanding shares of common stock at the time of conversion.
+In the fourth quarter of 2010, certain of our officers, directors and beneficial owners of more than five percent of our common stock converted, pursuant to an early conversion agreement, 10% convertible notes that we had issued to them in July 2009 (the "Notes").
+In exchange for the holders' election to convert the Notes prior to their July 2011 maturity, in addition to receiving shares of the Company's common stock as a result of the conversion, the holders received cash payments corresponding to the interest foregone, i.e. the interest such holders would have received between the conversion date and the maturity date had they held the Notes through maturity.
+As of December 29, 2010, all remaining holders of these Notes, including affiliates, had converted their Notes, while one holder elected to have his Notes redeemed for cash.
+The following table summarizes the amount of Notes converted, interest accrued thereon and number of shares and amount of cash payments received by each of our directors, executive officers and beneficial owners of more than five percent of our common stock at the time of conversion.